leifos-gmbh/ILIAS/src/API/README.md

 ### Command Bus

 The API mainly follows a command bus pattern.
-The domain logic is availabe through single commands that are passed to a command dispatcher (bus) which enforces a common execution process for commands.
+The domain logic is available through single commands that are passed to a command dispatcher (bus) which enforces a common execution process for commands.

 ### Commands and Command Factories